Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

         pass
 ```

-Instead the compiler throw the following non user-friendly error: `'InstanceType' object has no attribute 'typs'`.
+Instead the compiler throws the following non user-friendly error:

+`'InstanceType' object has no attribute 'typs'`.

 === Recommendation
 #v(5pt)